alo9507/legacy-octobay-app/README.md

 The app aims to expose all its content and features even to browsers without web3 support and without being connected to a wallet or GitHub.
 Browsing the content should be without barriers.
 Buttons are replaced with ["connect" buttons](https://github.com/Octobay/app/blob/main/components/ConnectActionButton.vue) whereever needed.

+## Nuxt/Vue

+The app is build with [Nuxt.js](https://nuxtjs.org/) on top of [Vue.js](https://vuejs.org/) (v2).
+As part of a future update we will migrate to [Vue.js v3](https://v3.vuejs.org/).
+Some basic experience with these frameworks (or similar ones like React) is required to get comfortable with the app's codebase quickly.

 ## Web3

 The [web3 plugin](https://github.com/Octobay/app/blob/main/plugins/web3.js) injects [`web3.js`](https://web3js.readthedocs.io/) into the app for web3 enabled browsers and [`web3.utils` ](https://web3js.readthedocs.io/en/v1.3.4/web3-utils.html#utils) for all browsers.
-It starts listeners for account and chain changes and initializes the Octobay contracts.
+It starts listeners for account and chain changes, to trigger necessary state updates, and adds a [global mixing](https://vuejs.org/v2/guide/mixins.html) to make our contracts accessible in the app's components.

 > (!)
 Currently only MetaMask is supported.
 Other wallet integrations will be outsourced to the community as bounties.